aliyun/apsarastack-ansible/README.md

 - `ali_slb_lb.py`: Create or Delete a Load balancer.
 - `ali_slb_listener.py`: Create or Delete a listener for one Load balancer.
 - `ali_slb_server.py`: Add or Remove backend server to/from Load balancer.
-- `ali_ess_group.py`: Create or Delete a scaling group.
-- `ali_ess_configuration.py`: Create or Delete a scaling configuration.
-- `ali_ess_instance.py`: Add or Remove ECS instnaces in a specified scaling group.
-- `ali_ess_task.py`: Create or Delete a scheduled task for scaling activity.
-- `ali_ess_rule.py`: Create or Delete a scaling rule.
-- `ali_eni.py`: Create or Delete a network interface.
-- `ali_bucket.py`: Create or Delete an OSS bucket.
-- `ali_bucket_object.py`: Upload or Download an object to/from an OSS bucket.

 ## lib/ansible/module_utils
 In the module utils directory, the file apsarastack_ecs.py identifies and gains playbook params, and provides this params to modules/*.py.
 In addition, this file implements connection between ansible and Apsarastack API via footmark.